Toxantron/scrumonline/README.md

 * Mobile apps with watch support.
 Imagine voting on Android Wear or Apple Watch.
 Wouldn't that be cool? :D

 ## Contribute
 If you want to contribute you can just clone the repository and follow the deployment instructions.
+We also offer support for [Vagrant](doc/Vagrant.md) and [Docker](doc/Docker.md).
 Any changes must be commited to a fork and then merged by issuing a pull request.
 For information on the REST API or ticketing plugins please have a look at the [wiki documentation](https://github.com/Toxantron/scrumonline/blob/master/doc/).

-You could also use the [REST API](https://github.com/Toxantron/scrumonline/blob/master/doc/Developer-Documentation.md) to build a mobile for iOS or Android.
+You can also use the [REST API](https://github.com/Toxantron/scrumonline/blob/master/doc/Developer-Documentation.md) to build a mobile for iOS or Android.
 In that case I am happy to link your app in the README and on the page.